mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/40.Deployment Steps/default.md

 ![alt_text](images/image7.png?classes=content-img "image_tooltip")

-**NOTE:** Configuration information needs to be gathered and loaded from vCD, so it may take a few minutes to load the Cloud Dashboard for the first time.
+**NOTE:** Configuration information needs to be gathered and loaded from VMware Cloud Director, so it may take a few minutes to load the Cloud Dashboard for the first time.